metaversecloud-com/sdk-bulletin-board-app/README.md

 - World: the data object attached to the world will store all information for each dropped scene indexed by `dropSceneId`.
 Data structure:
   - anchorAssets: an array of all of the dropped asset ids populated the first time the Key Asset is clicked,
   - messages: a map indexed by messageId for each submitted message which includes the following properties `id, approved, imageUrl, message, userId, and username`,
-  - theme: theme settings which include `id ("CHALK", "GRATITUDE", or "FRIENDSHIP), description, title, and subtitle`,
+  - theme: theme settings which include `id ("CHALK", "CAR", "GRATITUDE", or "FRIENDSHIP), description, title, and subtitle`,
   - usedSpaces: an array of all of the anchorAssets that have been used to place an approved message thus far

 #### Theme Defaults: